Is The Market About To Crash?

 Let's identify some positive indicators for the market in 2021:

-First, there is the cyclical influence of pension dollars and contributions to pre-tax accounts and Roth accounts before year end.
+First, there is the cyclical influence of pension dollars and contributions to pre-tax accounts and Roth IRA accounts before year end.
 The same thing typically happens with inflows in the first four months of the year.

 Second, as more people became vaccinated for the coronavirus, the stock market showed positive signs of life.
 There is still pent up energy and dollars available to spend.